 If you have a chronic tendon or ligament injury and traditional methods have not provided relief, then PRP therapy may be an option for you.
 The procedure is less aggressive and less expensive than surgery.
-It will heal tissue with minimal or no scarring, and can alleviate further degeneration of the tissues.
 There will be an initial evaluation with your doctor to see if PRP therapy is right for you.